mobilehero/geek-spinner/readme.md

 ##### enabled

-Type: `boolean`<br>
+Type: `boolean`
-Default: `false`

-Force enabling of the spinner regardless of the `stream` not being run inside a TTY context and/or in a CI environment.
+Force enable/disable the spinner.
+If not specified, the spinner will be enabled if the `stream` is being run inside a TTY context (not spawned or piped) and/or not in a CI environment.

 ### Instance